Review · AI Meeting Assistants

 Avoma is the most powerful meeting assistant in this comparison for sales teams.
 It is also the most expensive, the most complex to set up, and the most narrowly valuable for specific use cases.
 If your team is in revenue-generating roles, runs a CRM-based pipeline, and has a manager who would use conversation intelligence data to coach reps, Avoma delivers features no other tool in the category matches at this price point.

 The Business plan at $79/month is expensive compared to Fathom ($15) or MeetGeek ($29).
-But the comparison is somewhat misleading, because Avoma is not doing the same thing.
-Avoma is running a revenue intelligence layer that would otherwise require either a tool like Gong (significantly more expensive) or a manual process (manager listening to calls, which does not scale).
+But the comparison is misleading because Avoma is not doing the same thing - it is running a revenue intelligence layer that would otherwise require a tool like Gong (significantly more expensive) or a manual process that does not scale.

 For individuals, freelancers, or non-sales teams, Avoma is overkill.
 Start with Fathom for free unlimited notes or MeetGeek for team analytics at a fraction of the cost.
 But for a B2B sales team of more than 5 reps where improving call quality and deal visibility is a business priority, Avoma is worth taking seriously.